chanzuckerberg/czi-oss-training/03-improving-oss-impact/01-impactful-contribution-model.md

 - Don't use your employer, organization, title, or other status signals to influence decisions.
 - Avoid imposing or expecting timelines, for example, pushing for changes to be incorporated to meet one of your organization's OKRs.
 - When discussing and making decisions that may impact the project internally, make sure to follow the guidelines in [Turn Private Conversations into Public Resources](../02-participating-in-oss/03-good-corporate-oss-citizen.md#turn-private-conversations-into-public-resources-).
-- Be mindful of how much you put on and remove the maintainers' plate.
+- Be mindful of how much you put on and remove from the maintainers' plate.
   > **Note**
   > At Quansight Labs, we guide ourselves through the principle of "when mixing paid and volunteer contributors/maintainers, it is our responsibility as paid maintainers to make the lives of the volunteers easier."
 - Be respectful and considerate; the community is a powerful (and your best) ally.

 ### 3. Focus on transparency

 Your work on the project should be transparent.
-This starts by being transparent about your level of commitment to the project (what can you contribute with and in which capacity) as well as your motivations or goals.
+This starts by being transparent about your level of commitment to the project (what can you contribute and in which capacity) as well as your motivations or goals.

 You also most probably can't speak officially for your whole organization, but some people will still perceive you as a speaker or representative of your organization.
 Handle that with care and transparency.